airbrake/airbrake-ruby/README.md

 #### Airbrake.build_notice

 Builds an [Airbrake notice][notice-v3].
-This is useful, if you want to add or modify a value only for a specific notice.
+This is useful if you want to add or modify a value only for a specific notice.
 When you're done modifying the notice, send it with `Airbrake.notify` or `Airbrake.notify_sync`.